Melun Diptych: Left-hand panel

 On the left Étienne Chevalier, the treasurer to King Charles VII of France, kneels in a red robe with his hands in a position of prayer.
 The king liked to have non-aristocrats such as Chevalier about him because he thought them more reliable than nobles.
-On his right is Chevalier's patron saint, St. Stephen, in a dark deacon's robes with gold trim.
+On his right is Chevalier's patron saint, St. Stephen, in dark deacon's robes with gold trim.
 His right arm is draped across Chevalier's shoulder while his left hand holds a book and a jagged rock, his representational attribute as he was stoned to death.
+Archaeologists have identified the stone as a depiction of a prehistoric human artefact, likely an Acheulean hand axe from c.
+160,000–300,000 years ago.
+Its red–brown colour is characteristic of flint tools commonly found in northern France and eastern Britain, which Fouquet was probably familiar with.
 Both men gaze off to the right as if they were looking at the Virgin and child on the other panel.
 The wall behind the treasurer and his patron saint is inlaid with marble panels and has elaborate white and gold moldings.
 The tiled floor's neutral colors create a stark contrast with the saturated colors of the men's robes.
 Identifying Chevalier is an engraving on the wall behind him that says "IER ESTIEN".
 This lettering has been used to link the painting to Fouquet since he never signed any of his work.
 It is very similar to lettering used in several miniatures which are attributed to him.